codists/English-In-CS-Books/c.md

 在这里，compliance 的意思是 following rules or standards，Unlike PEP 8 (Python's style guide for code), there are fewer tools available to check if your code adheres to or follows the standards set by PEP 7 (the style guide for C code in CPython).

+# coherency

+- coherence: co-("together") + haerere("to adhere, stick")

+u. sth logically or structurally connected and consistent(连贯性)。

+- coherence vs coherency

+ 两者意思一样，暂时没看出有啥区别，先记录。

+1)However, HTM does require that existing cache hierarchies and cache coherency protocols be modified to support transactional memory(《Operating System Concepts》第 312 页)。

+2)Discuss, with examples, how the problem of maintaining coherence of cached data manifests itself in the following processing environments:

+a.Single-processor systems

+b.Multiprocessor systems

+c.Distributed systems

 # conduit

 - **conduit: con-("with, together") + ducere("to lead")**